Yuheshpandian/Ideas-For-The-Weekend-Python-Edition/CONTRIBUTING.md

    ```
 6. Open a pull request on the original repository.
 Be sure to include a clear title and description of your contribution.

+## What my Contribution should look like

+- Make sure if you're adding a new idea it is within the Ideas folder.
+- It should have its own folder with the idea as title
+- The idea should be detailed in the README.md of that folder.

 ## Guidelines for Contribution
 - Ensure that your contribution aligns with the goal of the repository.
 - Provide a clear and concise title and description for your project idea.